Yevgeny Yevtushenko: During the Khrushchev Thaw

 In January 1963, he began a tour of West Germany and France, and while he was in Paris, arranged for his Precocious Autobiography to be serialised in L'Express.
 This created a scandal in Moscow.
-In February, he was ordered to return to the USSR and at the end of March he was accused by a writer named G. A. Zhukov of an 'act of treason' and in April another writer, named Vladimir Fedorov, proposed that he be expelled from the Writers' Union.
+In February, he was ordered to return to the USSR and at the end of March he was accused by the writer G. A. Zhukov of an 'act of treason' and in April another writer, Vladimir Fedorov, proposed that he be expelled from the Writers' Union.
 No official action was taken against him, but he was barred from travelling abroad for several years.

 Yevtushenko became one of the best known poets of the 1950s and 1960s in the Soviet Union.
 He was part of the 1960s generation, which included such writers as Vasily Aksyonov, Andrei Voznesensky, Bella Akhmadulina, Robert Rozhdestvensky, Anatoly Gladilin; as well as actors Andrei Mironov, Aleksandr Zbruyev, Natalya Fateyeva, and many others.
 During the time, Anna Akhmatova, a number of whose family members suffered under the communist rule, criticised Yevtushenko's aesthetic ideals and his poetics.
-The late Russian poet Victor Krivulin quotes her saying that "Yevtushenko doesn't rise above an average newspaper satirist's level.
+The poet Victor Krivulin quoted her, saying that "Yevtushenko doesn't rise above an average newspaper satirist's level.
 Yevtushenko and Andrei Voznesensky's works just don't do it for me, therefore neither of them exists for me as a poet."